shoana/Plants-Vs-Zombies-Prototype/Milestone 2/ReadME.txt

    - peashooter
 - Zombie
 - gamePlay (model)
-- View
+- View -- the game is run through this class
 - Controller
-- App -- the main of the game, that should be run to play the game
 - gameEnum -- the states of the game
+- gamePlayEvent
+- gamePlayListener

 =================================================================================================
 Change Log:
 - The user will be given a 1000 sunshines to start the game rather than 300 (like the last milestone).
-It will allow the user to win much easier.
+It will allow the user to win
+  much easier.
 - This milestone is a visual game rather than a text-base game
 - GUI-based version (with the View and the Controller) of the bare-bones version of the game
 - Utilized the Event Model design pattern to ensure the game followed the previous iteration of the game (loop-based)